-Covenants and homeowner association bylaws

-It was not uncommon for private bylaws to include racial covenants that restricted the sale or lease to certain ethnic groups such as Black and Asian people.
+Private homeowner association bylaws were another segregationist tactic prevalent in San Mateo County.
+These bylaws included racial covenants that restricted the sale or lease to certain ethnic groups such as Black, Latino, and Asian people.
 "Racially restrictive regulations remained within homeowner association bylaws in some instances as late as the 1990s and 2000s, such as...
 Cuesta La Honda in San Mateo County" (Moore et al., 2019, p.
 35-37).